Disability Denial Upheld When Insurer Relied on Functional Capacity Evaluation (FCE)

 FCE Testing Is Considered Reliable By Courts

 FCE testing is widely viewed as being useful in Disability claims.
-Disability Insurers often use FCE testing to get an opinion whether someone can do sedentary work, that is a sitting job (For more on sedentary work, see this article: Disability Denied?
-They Say You Can Do Sedentary Work…What is Sedentary Work?).
+Disability Insurers often use FCE testing to get an opinion whether someone can do sedentary work, that is a sitting job.
 In Ness v.
 Aetna Life Insurance Company, a case decided in June 2017, the Judge wrote:

 Plaintiff’s contention that a physical therapist’s FCE report is not reliable evidence in an ERISA disability case or that it is somehow inferior to a physician’s opinion is without merit.
 Physical therapists are in fact “licensed health care professionals” who “help patients reduce pain and improve or restore mobility.”
 Ortega–Candelaria v.
 Johnson & Johnson, 755 F.3d 13, 24 (1st Cir.
 2014) (citation omitted).
 In regard to the validity profile 6 noting poor efforts by Ness, the record shows that Ness passed 22 of the 49 validity criteria, or 45 percent.
 See A–2400.
 Thus, Plaintiff’s understanding of the findings is mistaken.